-The Tariff Review process for the four-year period 2020-2023, which mainly sets the Company's income and which will establish the tariffs for the use of the national and zonal transmission system, and for development poles and dedicated systemsused by clients subjected to Price regulation, is currently in progress and new tariffs are expected to be published and come into effect in first quarter 2022.
+The tariff review process for the four-year period 2020-2023, which largely sets the Company's revenue and will establish the rates for the use of the national, zonal transmission system for development and dedicated poles used by users subject to price regulation, it is currently under development and the new rates are expected to be published and effective in the first quarter of 2022.

-According to the law, the tariffs of the previous rate review process are transitory until the new rates come into effect, which then will have a retroactive effect on the Company's income since January 1, 2020.
+According to the law, the rates of the previous tariff review process are transitional until the new rates come into force, which will have a retroactive effect on the Company's income as of January 1, 2020.

-It is worth mentioning that Exempt Resolutions N°815, 229 and 495 dated December 26, 2019, June 26, 2020 and December 29, 2020 respectively, imposed a sort of stabilization in Chilean pesos of the old tariffs until new tariffs are published and the 2019 Annual Toll Recovery Report issued by the National Electric Coordinator in May 2020, which established a significant payment to generation Companies during the first half of 2020, that created a collection delay in Transelec SA.
-Both elements should be partially restored since June 2020 and completely since the publication of the new tariffs according to the current tariff review, and how it is established in the aforementioned Exempt Resolutions and Annual Toll Recovery Report..
+It should be mentioned that the exempted resolutions No. 815, 229 and 495 dated 26 December 2019, 26 June 2020 and 29 December 2020 respectively, They imposed some sort of stabilization in Chilean pesos of the old tariffs until the new tariffs are published and the Annual Toll Reliquidation Report 2019 issued by the National Electrical Coordinator in May 2020 which established a significant payment to the generating companies during the first Semester of the year 2020, generating in Transelec S.A. a displacement in the collection of the income for which the company is a beneficiary.
+Both elements should be partially reinstated as of June 2020 and completely as of the publication of the new rates in accordance with the current tariff review, as set out in the above-mentioned exempted resolutions and the Reliquidation Report.

-As of March 31, 2021, the Company continues recognizing incomes according to the previous tariff review process, Supreme Decree 23T of 2015 and Supreme Decree 6T of 2017, waiting for the enactment and full legal enforceability of the new tariff decrees for the four-year period 2020-2023.
+At the close of these interim financial statements, the Company continues to recognize revenues according to the previous tariff review process, Supreme Decree 23T of 2015 and Supreme Decree 6T of 2017, pending the publication and entry into force of the tariff decree for the four-year period 2020-2023.

-Due to all of the above, the Company has made an estimation of the impact that would have the entry into force of the tariff review on the income corresponding to the period until March 31, 2021 and December 31, 2020, considering the best information available, that being: the valuation studies carried out and issued by the consultants hired by the National Energy Commission in accordance with article 108 of the law and whose results were presented in the public hearings of November 13, 2020 and December 2, 2020, called by that authority.
+Because of the above, the Company has made an estimate of the impact of the effective rate review on income for the period through June 31, 2021, and through December 31, 2020, considering the best information that is available as of this date, these are: The evaluation studies carried out and issued by the consultants hired by the National Energy Commission in accordance with article 108 of the law and whose results were presented at the public hearings of November 13, 2020 and December 2, 2020 convened by that authority.

-Although the National Energy Commission issued Exempt Resolution No. 95 dated April 6, 2021 with the preliminary estimation of the valuation of the transmission systems facilities for the four-year period 2020-2023, this report was not considered to determine the impact of the tariff review process, given that that report is preliminary, pending a process of observations from the companies, users and interested institutions, the issuance of the final technical report, any discrepancies presented by the companies, users and interested institutions to the Honorable Panel of Electrical Experts, the issuance of the final technical report that incorporates the opinions of said Panel and the review of the Comptroller General of the Republic.
+Although the National Energy Commission issued the exempt Resolution No. 95 dated 6 April 2021 with the preliminary estimate of the valorization of transmission systems facilities for the quadrennium 2020-2023, this report was not considered in order to determine the impact of the tariff review process, since the report is preliminary, pending a process of observations of the companies, users and institutions concerned, the issuance of the final technical report, any discrepancies presented by the companies, Users and institutions interested in the Honorable Panel of Electrical Experts, the issuance of the final technical report incorporating the opinions of the Panel and the revision of the Office of the Comptroller General of the Republic.

-Accordingly, the Company has proceeded to make a provision for lower income as of March 31, 2021 of ThCh\$14,371,525 and as of December 31, 2020 of ThCh\$57,486,100.
+According to the scenario mentioned above, the Company has proceeded to make a provision for lower income as of June 30, 2021 of ThCh \$ 28,743,050 and as of December 31, 2020 of ThCh\$ 57,486,100.

-Notes to the Interim Consolidated Financial Statements Unaudited As of March 31, 2021 and December 31, 2020 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)
+Notes to the Interim Consolidated Financial Statements As of June 30, 2021 and December 31, 2020 (Expressed in thousands of Chilean pesos (ThCh\$)) (Translation of financial statements originally issued in Spanish-See Note 2.1)